-I get my final dataset with 17012 lines (one for each segments), 106 features coming from OSM and one target column which is a Boolean with set to 1 if this is a safe street (never seen a crime) and 0 if not (at least one crime from 2003).
-It gives 18% of safe streets.
+My final dataset is 17012 lines (one for each segments), 106 features coming from OSM and one target column which is a Boolean with set to 1 if the stree is safe (has never had a crime) and 0 if not (at least one crime since 2003).
+This gives us 18% of safe streets.

 Creating a Predictive Model

-This is the most exciting part !
-Are the features we computed related to crimes ?
-Can we actually predict if a street is safe or not based on them ?
+Let's get started with the most exciting part.
+Are the features we computed related to crimes?
+Can we actually predict if a street is safe or not based on them?

 So here are the results of our classification problem (Random Forest and Logistic Regression) without any optimization or grid-search.

-And there are plenty of fun new charts to analyze the performances of your models.
+And there are plenty of fun charts to analyze the performance of your models.
 For example I like the density chart.
 It plots the density of predicted probabilities for both classes:

 You can see how well our model separates the distributions of safe and non-safe streets!
-The highest the predicted probability is, the more segments of class 1 (safe streets) we have.
+The higher the predicted probability is, the more segments of class 1 (safe streets) we have.

 Interpreting and Vizualizing the Results of the Model

-Now that we have a good score, the interesting thing to do is to look at our model and the feature importance, so that we can gain information on what is underline and what are the characteristics of safe and non-safe streets.
+Now that we have a good score, the interesting thing to do is to look at our model and the feature importance, so that we can get information on what is underlying crime rates, and what are the characteristics of safe and non-safe streets.

 We see that the top ranked features are the ones related to graph characterics.
-For example, the degree centrality represents how much a segment is connected to other segments.
-As the name says it's a centrality measure.
+For example, the centrality degree represents how much a segment is connected to other segments.
+As the name indicates it's a centrality measure.

-The OSM features coming next are density measures like density of shops.
-It's a way to measure the level of activity around a segment.
+The OSM features that comes next is a density measure like density of shops.
+It's a way to measure the level of activity in a segment.

-With DSS 2.0 it is very simple to build maps in a webapp, so let's vizualize our top features with a heatmap (from blue to red) to see if we can easily detect a correlation with safe streets (green points).
+2.0 I built a map in a webapp to vizualize the top features with a heatmap (from blue to red).
+This ias another way to see if we can easily detect a correlation with safe streets (green points).

 Clearly the centrality of a street segment is anti-correlated with safe streets!